felyppers/feel-free-depilacao/README.md

 ## Build

 Open `index.htm` using the browser of your preference.
 Being a static website, there is no need to setup a web server.

+## Live version

+You can check a live version of it [here](https://felyppers.github.io/feel-free-depilacao)